About Wiltshire and Swindon LRF

 The primary aim of this website is to provide information and advice to the public of Wiltshire and Swindon.
 It demonstrates the strong and healthy commitment of partner agencies in promoting ‘resilience’.
 We all share a passion and determination to respond effectively together to major incidents and emergencies that arise in this area, and to minimise the impact and disruption on people, their property and the environment.

 This website provides the opportunity for the communities of Wiltshire and Swindon to be kept informed of the activities of the LRF, and how they can prepare themselves and their families for emergencies.
 It is intended to complement the websites of local agencies which are always a source of good advice and information particularly during an emergency situation.

 This LRF was established in 2005 following the introduction of the Civil Contingencies Act 2004 and replaced the Major Incident Coordinating Group.
-It is not a legal entity in its own right but a partnership that brings together a wide array of stakeholders including the Emergency Services, Local Authorities, Health, the Environment Agency, the Highways Agency, the Military, Utilities and Transport Operators, the Voluntary Sector and many more.
+It is not a legal entity in its own right but a partnership that brings together a wide array of stakeholders including the Emergency Services, Local Authorities, Health, the Environment Agency, Highways England, the Military, Utilities and Transport Operators, the Voluntary Sector and many more.

 The partnership works on a daily basis to coordinate the activities of its members to ensure a joined-up approach to planning for major incidents and emergencies.
 The partnership’s networks and sub-groups ensure a cohesive approach to risk management.
 More information on risk can be found elsewhere on this website.